Upcoming Events

 March 9, Racial Injustice and Birthing (Watch Here)

-May 11 at 7 pm, Narratives of the Black Queer Experience with COA Senior Doderick Tugman (Hybrid and In-person Event)
+May 11 at 7 pm, Narratives of the Black Queer Experience with COA Senior Doderick Tugman (Watch Here)

 2022 Winter Speaker Series